telefonicaid/fiware-orion/doc/manuals/orion-api.md

 | `user`    | ✓        | string | User name used to authenticate the connection with the broker.                                                                             |
 | `passwd`  | ✓        | string | Passphrase for the broker authentication.
 It is always offuscated when retrieving subscription information (e.g. `GET /v2/subscriptions`). |

-For further information, see the specific [mqtt documentation](user/mqtt_notifications.md)
+For further information about MQTT notifications, see the specific [MQTT notifications](user/mqtt_notifications.md) documentation.

 #### `subscription.notification.httpCustom`